nautobot/nautobot/nautobot/docs/installation/nautobot.md

 $ echo "nautobot[remote_storage]" >> $NAUTOBOT_ROOT/local_requirements.txt
 ```

+An example of using django-storages with AWS S3 buckets, visit the [django-storages with S3](../user-guides/s3-django-storage.md) user-guide.

 ## Prepare the Database

 Before Nautobot can run, the database migrations must be performed to prepare the database for use.
 This will populate the database tables and relationships: